datacarpentry/image-processing/_episodes/08-connected-components.md

 In order to decide which pixels belong to the same object, one can exploit their neighbourhood: pixels that are directly next to each other and belong to the foreground class can be considered to belong to the same object.

+Let's discuss the concept of pixel neighborhoods in more detail.
-Let's consider the following mask "image" with 8 rows, and 8 columns.
+Consider the following mask "image" with 8 rows, and 8 columns.
 Note that for brevity, `0` is used to represent `False` (background) and `1` to represent `True` (foreground).

 ~~~